Professional Bull Riders: Competition

 A qualified ride is worth up to 100 points.
-That is, 50 points for the rider and 50 points for the bull when he successfully rides the bull for 8 seconds.
+That is, 50 points for the rider and 50 points for the bull when he successfully rides the bull for eight seconds.
 An event has four judges, all former bull riders themselves.
 Each judge may award up to 25 points.
 Two judges score the rider, and two judges score the bull.
 All of the judges' scores are tallied together.
 That figure is divided by two for the official score.
 One-half of the possible score is based on the bull's performance.
 The two judges score the bull on how rank (difficult to ride) he is.
 Two judges score the rider on how proficient he is.
-The rider has to stay on top of the bull for 8 seconds.
-The rider has to ride with one free hand.
-He is disqualified if he touches himself or the bull with his free arm.
+The rider has to stay on top of the bull for eight seconds and ride with one free hand.
+He is disqualified if he touches himself, the bull, the riding equipment, or the ground with his free arm during the course of the ride.
 Any ride that is scored 90 points or higher is deemed exceptional.
 The highest score in the PBR is 98.75 points.
 Each Premier Series event always has four judges.
 At the end of each event, the top 12 riders compete in the Championship Round; the rider with the highest point total from the entire event becomes the champion.